rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-18-5ea5316455c41975-suspension-of-trading-in-debentures-of-360-one-prime-limited.md

 stocks:
 - 360ONEPL
 tags:
-- suspension
+- 360-one-prime
-- debentures
+- debt-securities
 - ncd
 - redemption
+- suspension
 - trading-halt
-- debt-securities
-- 360-one-prime
 title: Suspension of Trading in Debentures of 360 ONE PRIME LIMITED
 ---